THE NEW YORK STATE EDUCATION DEPARTMENT

-The New York State Education Department’s Office of Education Policy is seeking candidates for three Food Programs Evaluation Specialist 1 positions in the Office of Child Nutrition.
-This office is responsible for providing technical assistance and performing field inspections of School Food Authorities (SFAs), sponsors, and residential child care institutions participating in the School Breakfast Program (SBP), National School Lunch Program (NSLP), and the Summer Food Service Program (SFSP) to ensure compliance with State and federal regulations, including the Healthy, Hunger-Free Kids Act of 2010.
-Under the direction of a Food Programs Evaluation Specialist 2, duties of these positions include, but are not limited to, the following:
+The New York State Education Department’s (NYSED) Office of Education Policy is seeking candidates for three Food Programs Evaluation Specialist 1 positions in the Office of Child Nutrition.
+This Office is responsible for providing technical assistance and performing field inspections of School Food Authorities (SFAs), sponsors, and residential child care institutions participating in the School Breakfast Program (SBP), National School Lunch Program (NSLP), and the Summer Food Service Program (SFSP) to ensure compliance with State and federal regulations, including the Healthy, Hunger-Free Kids Act of 2010.
+Under the direction of a Food Programs Evaluation Specialist 2, duties of this position include, but are not limited to, the following:

 - Independently conduct comprehensive administrative reviews of child nutrition programs;